MrNewBoy/netflix-gpt/README.md

 - created redux store with userslice
 - implemented signout
 - implemented update profile api during signup
+- unsubscribed to onAuthChange
+- register for TMDB and API get access token
+- created custom hook for calling the movies api and storeing it in store
 # features (livewire)
 -login/signup
     -form for signup/sign up form